Adobe Premiere Pro vs. Adobe After Effects: Which is Better for You?

 5 Times Using After Effects over Premiere Pro just makes sense:

 1. After Effects has provided its users with color correction options for a long time.
-When compared to Premiere Pro that only recently got into the color correction game, After Effects color correction tools win!
+When compared to Premiere Pro which only recently got into the color correction game, After Effects color correction tools win!

-2. As a software, After Effects is amazing for Animators.
+2. As a software, After Effects is amazing for animators.
 Premiere Pro does not offer an array of options when it comes to adding animated effects to videos.

 4. While both softwares are adept at video masking.
 Adobe After Effects offers its users more control and precision allowing for a smoother final outcome.